BakkappaN/PlaywrightTutorialFullCourse/README.md

 ## Integrate Playwright with Azure Devops Pipeline
+There are 2 options, option1 is using yaml file & option2 without using yaml file.

 1. Option1 - Using YAML File
    - Step1: Create a new project in ADO then Click on Project
      ![image](https://github.com/BakkappaN/PlaywrightTutorialFullCourse/assets/22426896/0ec3b6b7-748f-4d0a-80bf-762e24728afb)